gonzolgarcia/svpluscnv/README.md

     names(which(apply(cbind(shatt_lung_cnv$high.density.regions.hc[,x]),1,sum) > 0)))
 ```

-Beyond this point the user can test case/control hipothesys for chromosome shattering of specific genomic regions within the dataset under study.
+Beyond this point the user can perform case/control hipothesys for chromosome shattering of specific genomic regions within the dataset under study.

 ## Recurrently altered genes

-Somatic pathogenic variants are characterize by presenting in recurrent patterns .
+Somatic pathogenic variants are characterized by presenting in recurrent patterns.
 Evaluating the recurrence of structural variations involve challenges as their interpretation more complicated than other variant types (e.g. SNVs).
 We evaluate the recurrence of structural variants using two criteria: dosage changes at the gene level and analysis of breakpoints overlapping with known genes.

 ### Gene level CNV

-Generates a matrix with gene level CNVs from a segmentation file and obtain the a ranking of amplifications and deep deletions (cutoff = 2 => * copies; -2 => 0.5 copies).
+Generates a matrix with gene level CNVs from a segmentation file and obtain the ranking of amplifications and deep deletions (cutoff = 2 => * copies; -2 => 0.5 copies).

 ```r